Daring-Crypto-Ventures/DCV-policy/Privacy-Policy.md

 This Privacy Policy applies to information that we collect about you when you use:

 *   Our websites (including daringcryptoventures.com, hodltotals.com, dcv.teachable.com);
-*   Our open source tools available on github and through the Google Workspace Marketplace (including the HODL Totals Google Sheet Add-on);
+*   Our open source tools available on github and through the Google Workspace™ Marketplace (including the HODL Totals add-on);
 *   Our mobile applications (including the HODL Totals mobile app for Android and iOS);
 *   Our other products, services, and features that are available on or through our websites (for example, the Daring Crypto Ventures School courses on dcv.teachable.com, expertise shared via Discord Server chats, useful content shared in our email newsletters)